|

 of the Soviet Union, by Peter Schweizer.

-we won" the Cold War: President Reagan's strategy to outspend and outmaneuver
+Argues that President Reagan's strategy to outspend and outmaneuver

 the East Bloc nations (e.g., he induced Saudi Arabia to increase